neil314159/portfolio-project-3/README.md

 ### Menu Iteration

-As this is a text-menu based system, the first part of my testing strategy was to exhaustively naviagate through every menu choice multiple times in different sequences.
+As this is a text-menu based system, the first part of my testing strategy was to exhaustively navigate through every menu choice multiple times in different sequences.
 I did this during development and when the project was finished.

 **Issues Found**
 * In the earlier stages of development I had an incorrect logic flow for the menu which adds a new user, sometimes causing it to be triggered at the wrong time.
 After confirming the issue happened repeatedly,  it was fixed by changing the if else logic that displayed the menu screens.